antoniablair/digital-artwork-display/README.md

 # Digital artwork

 This is a frontend application for displaying GIFs or other images in a digital photo album.

-Suggested use is to run Google Chrome in "kiosk mode" on an iPad or other tablet to launch one of the slideshows.
-The slideshow elements then automatically loop infinitely without displaying the browser.
+Suggested use is to run Google Chrome in "kiosk mode" on an iPad or other tablet, and then click on one of the slideshows to launch the slideshow player.
+The slideshow elements will loop infinitely without displaying the browser.
 You can then mount the iPad / tablet in a frame on the wall if desired.

 To exit Kiosk mode on iPad, triple-click the iPad home button, enter your Guided Access passcode and tap End in the top left.